 As you share this load with family members, talk and share with them about the importance of keeping on top of this chore.
 Do not nag.
 Instead, invite them to share ideas on how this task can be shared evenly to prevent it piling up again.
 Maybe you can create a laundry schedule or a chore list to help everyone to stay accountable.

 So, by now, you’ve created your list, you’ve prioritized the tasks, and you’ve scheduled a day to do ONE task.
-After you see that task through to completion, lets begin to schedule your next task, and so on.
+After you see that task through to completion, let’s begin to schedule your next task, and so on.
 I want to encourage you to create a daily housekeeping schedule and follow a decluttering schedule.
+Get my free homemaking ebook to guide you into creating your own personal schedule.

 If you are overwhelmed by clutter, this may seem like too much.
 That is one reason I created the Year Long Thorough Declutter Series, where we declutter 30 minutes a day, 5 days a week.
 You can read more here.